40-Acres/loan-contracts/README.md

 - **Vault**: Holds loan assets (typically USDC) and manages asset accounting
 - **Loan**: Core loan logic with rewards handling and repayment mechanics
-- **Market**: Enables trading of veNFTs with or without outstanding loans and supports the use of flash loans to purchase veNFTs.
+- **Market**: Enables trading of veNFTs with or without outstanding loans
 - **Voter**: Interfaces with external voting systems for protocol governance
 - **Swapper**: Handles token swaps for rewards distribution
 - **RateStorage**: Stores protocol fee rates and other parameters